Introduction

 \end{align*}

-where $r_{ij}$ is a value that takes $1$ if the data point $x^{(i)}$ belongs to the $j$-th cluster and $0$ otherwise, and can be written as follows
+Here, $r_{ij}$ takes the value $1$ if the data point $x^{(i)}$ belongs to the $j$-th cluster, and $0$ otherwise, which can be expressed as:

 \begin{align*}